OneMIT Commencement Ceremony

 School Song, The Chorallaries of MIT

-Since becoming MIT’s 18th president in January 2023, Sally Kornbluth has rallied the community to help solve the great challenges of our time.
-Working closely with Chief Innovation and Strategy Officer Anantha Chandrakasan and Provost Cindy Barnhart, she has launched a series of initiatives inspired by the achievements and aspirations of Institute faculty.
-She created the Climate Project at MIT with the aim of driving technological, behavioral and policy solutions designed to help change the expected trajectory of global climate outcomes.
-In 2024, she introduced the MIT Human Insight Collaborative (MITHIC) to inspire new collaborations between MIT faculty in the arts, humanities, and social sciences and colleagues in other disciplines.
-And she led the launch of the MIT Health and Life Sciences Collaborative (MIT HEALS), designed to accelerate and deliver solutions, at scale, to society’s most urgent, intractable health challenges.
+She created the Climate Project at MIT with the aim of driving technological, behavioral, and policy solutions.
+In 2024, she introduced the MIT Human Insight Collaborative (MITHIC) to spark collaborations between MIT faculty in the arts, humanities, and social sciences and colleagues in other disciplines.
+And she led the launch of the MIT Health and Life Sciences Collaborative (MIT HEALS), which aims to accelerate and deliver solutions, at scale, to society’s most urgent, intractable health challenges.

 Kornbluth lives in Gray House with her husband, Daniel Lew, a professor in MIT’s Department of Biology.
 They have two grown children.